benjymous/annotations/sandman/sandman.72.md

 specifically Dream, things about his destiny that he didn't really want to know... while this Destiny seems at least a bit sad for his brother...), younger (the new Dream would affect anything that could dream, right?
 Maybe that gives the whole universe a fresher look at their lives and destiny?), and one who has eyes that could see (also an effect of a new Dream, perhaps?).

-Interesting on the Dialogue of the Family while others are waking Death says it's not for eating its a table decoration, and ealier Mathew said that's what the all the food is there for.
+Interesting on the Dialogue of the Family while others are waking Death says it's not for eating its a table decoration, and earlier Mathew said that's what the all the food is there for.

 Page 5 panel 1: The flowers here appear to be calla lilies (or perhaps spathiphyllum [peace lilies]), hydrangea, digitalis (foxglove), and roses.
        panel 5: The goat-headed fay on the left is called Skarrow, and last appeared in "A Midsummer Night's Dream".
 (19:passim)  The being between Mad Hettie and Hob Gadling is probably the Borghal Rantipole, last seen in that form in 66:20.3.

 Page 6 panel 6: Long-time readers will of course recognize Dream's absent brother Destruction, last seen in part 8 of "Brief Lives" (48:23.3).

 Page 7 panel 4: Sitting at the left is Darkseid, a major villain of the mainstream DC Universe.
 At far right is the Emperor Norton, last seen in issue #31.
 At the time this issue came out, both of these entities were dead, although Norton rather more permanently so.

 Page 9 panel 3: Cheshire is the most popular cheese historically in England.
 It's also the oldest.
 It's very salty after a brief exposure, though one tends not to notice at first.
 It's a member of the cheddar family, but it can't really be made outside Chester county in England because of the high salt content in the soil there.

-Wensleydale is a blueveined, rich cream cheese.
+Wensleydale is a blue veined, rich cream cheese.
 It has perhaps the best aftertaste of any cheese.
 Neither of the cheeses looks like the wheel in Destruction's hand.

 Page 11 panel 1: Wesley Dodds was the superhero known as "The Sandman".
 In the real world, he was the first character to bear that name.
 He has appeared once before in this series, in 1:18.4-6.
 The meeting he refers to took place in the _Sandman Midnight Theatre_ special.
         panel 2: Dian Belmont was Wesley's lover.
 (Later his wife?)